 In 2001, the District entered into two forward-starting interest rate swaps (the "1999 Swaps") pursuant to which beginning in November 2009 the District would pay a fixed rate of 4.4215% and receive 67% of the 30-day LIBOR index on a notional amount corresponding to the approximate amount needed to refund the District's Series 1999 Bonds.
 The District's original strategy in entering into the 1999 Swaps was to "lock in" a fixed rate for the variable rate debt that could be issued in 2009 to refund the Series 1999 Bonds.
-In August 2009, the District decided instead to refund the Series 1999 Bonds with proceeds of its fixed-rate Series 2009B Bonds and its fixed-rate Series 2009A Notes.
-The Series 2009A Notes have since been refunded by successive series of refunding notes, the latest in such series of refunding notes being the Series 2020 Notes.
+In August 2009, the District decided instead to refund the Series 1999 Bonds with proceeds of its fixed rate Series 2009B Bonds and its fixed rate Series 2009A Notes.
+The Series 2009A Notes were refunded by the fixed rate Series 2010A Notes, which were currently refunded by the Series 2011A Notes, which were then in turn refunded by the Series 2011B Notes.
+The Series 2011B Notes were subsequently currently refunded by the Series 2012A Notes, which in turn were currently refunded by subsequent sequential series of refunding notes, the latest in such series of refunding notes being the currently outstanding Series 2019 Notes.
+The Series 2019 Notes will be currently refunded with the proceeds of Series 2020 Notes.

 In August 2009, the District reversed that portion of the 1999 Swaps which corresponded in amount and amortization schedule to the portion of the Series 2009B Bonds used to refund the Series 1999 Bonds.
-The reversed portion of the 1999 Swaps was terminated in April 2013.
-The only portion of the 1999 Swaps that remains in effect is the non-reversed portion of the 1999 Swaps, which has a termination date of May 15, 2033 and amortizes in amounts that correspond with the expected maturity structure of a future hypothetical bond issue the District may issue under the Resolution to permanently refinance the Series 2020 Notes.
-The District's expectation is that variable payments received under the non-reversed portion of the 1999 Swaps will hedge future interest rate movements for any fixed-rate Bonds hereafter issued under the Resolution (or any other fixed-rate renewal notes hereafter issued under the Subordinated Debt Resolution) to refinance the Series 2020 Notes.
+The reversed portions of the 1999 Swaps were subsequently terminated in April 2013.
+The only portion of the 1999 Swaps that remain in effect is the non-reversed portion of the 1999 Swaps, which has a termination date of May 15, 2033 and amortizes in amounts that correspond with the expected maturity structure of a future hypothetical bond issue the District may issue under the Bond Resolution to permanently refinance the Series 2020 Notes.
+The District's expectation is that variable payments received under the non-reversed portion of the 1999 Swaps will hedge future interest rate movements for any fixed-rate Bonds hereafter issued under the Bond Resolution (or any other fixed rate renewal notes hereafter issued under the Subordinated Debt Resolution) to refinance the Series 2020 Notes.
 See "Note 7 - Long Term Debt" in "Appendix B -- Audited Financial Statements for the Fiscal Year ended June 30, 2019.
 As of August 31, 2020, the estimated aggregate mark-to-market value of the non-reversed portion of the 1999 Swaps was approximately negative \$90,109,412.